MicrosoftDocs/cpp-docs/docs/what-s-new-for-visual-cpp-in-visual-studio.md

 ### Visual Studio 2017 version 15.7

-- Support for parallel algorithms is no longer experiemental
+- support for parallel algorithms is no longer experiemental
 - a new implementation of \<filesystem>
 - elementary string conversions (partial)
 - std::launder()